wietsedv/coman/README.md

-# Coma: Conda Manager
+# CoMa: Conda Manager

 [![PyPI](https://img.shields.io/pypi/v/coma)](https://pypi.org/project/coma/)
 ![PyPI - License](https://img.shields.io/pypi/l/coma)

 A simple CLI for Conda dependency management.
-Coma gives you simple commands to manage dependencies in your `environment.yml` and properly uses lockfiles.
+CoMa gives you simple commands to manage dependencies in your `environment.yml` and properly uses lockfiles.
 Moreover, it manages unique Conda environments per project directory.
-Coma mimicks the workflow of [Poetry](https://github.com/python-poetry/poetry) (or any other modern dependency manager), but then for Conda.
+CoMa mimicks the workflow of [Poetry](https://github.com/python-poetry/poetry) (or any other modern dependency manager), but then for Conda.

-**Warning:** Coma is work in progress and may not work in every scenario.
+**Warning:** CoMa is work in progress and may not work in every scenario.

-Coma is expected to work fully on Linux and macOS if a recent version of mamba is already available on your system.
+CoMa is expected to work fully on Linux and macOS if a recent version of mamba is already available on your system.
 Otherwise you can currently only install (`coma install`) and activate (`coma shell`) environments.
-In other words: you can use Coma on a production system without any external dependencies.
+In other words: you can use CoMa on a production system without any external dependencies.

-Coma manages:
+CoMa manages:

  - `environment.yml`:
    - `add`/`remove` dependencies with version constraints